D20.7 Molecular View of Equilibrium

-Both the forward and reverse reaction continues to occur after equilibrium has been established.
-If you can follow one specific NO2 molecule inside the equilibrium mixture over time, you will find it bouncing around and colliding constantly.
-A specific collision with another NO2 molecule would lead to the formation of a N2O4 molecule.
-This N2O4 molecule continues to move and collide, and a collision may impart sufficient energy for it to fall apart into two separate NO2 molecules, one of which is the original NO2 molecule we were following.
+Both the forward and reverse reactions continue to occur after equilibrium has been established.
+If you could observe one specific NO2 molecule inside the equilibrium mixture over time, you would see it colliding with many other molecules.
+A properly oriented collision with another NO2 molecule could lead to the formation of a N2O4 molecule.
+This N2O4 molecule continues to move and collide, and a collision might impart sufficient energy for it to fall apart into two separate NO2 molecules, one of which is the original NO2 molecule we were following.
 If we follow the NO2 molecule for a while, we would find that, on the average, it spends 70% of the time as a part of a N2O4 molecule and 30% of the time as a free NO2 molecule.

 By simply examining this reaction via the Lewis structures of reactant and product, we can see that this reaction has a negative ΔrH°: a N-N bond is formed and no bonds are broken (both the reactant and product molecules have important resonance structures):

 This reaction also has a negative ΔrS° because two separate gaseous reactant molecules are combining to form a single gaseous product molecule.
 There is a loss of freedom of motion because a N2O4 molecule has to move as a whole while two separate NO2 molecules can move independently.

 Therefore, compared to the cis–trans isomerization example, entropy plays a more important role in this reaction.
 In the forward direction, this is an exothermic reaction with a decrease in entropy.
 At temperatures above 52 °C, the magnitude of TΔrS° term becomes larger than the magnitude of the ΔrH° term, and the reaction becomes reactant-favored as the ΔrG° becomes positive (Gibbs free energy of the product becomes higher than Gibbs free energy of the reactant).